Cary, North Carolina: History

-Before the arrival of European settlers, the Tuscarora people lived in what is now called Cary.
+Before the arrival of European settlers, the Tuscarora and Catawba people lived in what is now called Cary.
+However, their numbers were greatly reduced due to smallpox epidemics, resulting from contact with Europeans who carried the disease and having no prior immunity.

 In the 1750s, John Bradford moved to the area and opened an ordinary or inn, giving Cary its first name—Bradford's Ordinary.
 However, most of the land remained in the hands of two men, both named Nathaniel Jones.
 Arriving around 1775, Jones of White Plains plantation owned 10461 acre in eastern Cary, while Jones of Crabtree owned most of what is now western Cary.
 After the Revolutionary War, the community was on the road between the new capital in Raleigh and the University of North Carolina in Chapel Hill.
 In the early 19th-century, Eli Yates added a gristmill and sawmill to the community, while Rufus Jones founded the first free school in the 1840s, along with Asbury Methodist Church, the community's first church.

 In 1854, Bradford's Ordinary was linked to a major transportation route when the North Carolina Railroad came through the settlement, followed by the Chatham Railroad in 1868.
 The railroad tracks were laid mostly by enslaved people.
-Wake County farmer and lumberman Allison Francis "Frank" Page also arrived in 1854 and is credited with founding the town.
+Wake County farmer and lumberman Allison Francis Page also arrived in 1854 and is credited with founding the town.
 For $2,000, Page purchased 300 acre surrounding the planned railroad junction and built his home called Pages, a sawmill, and a general store.
 Page also donated 10 acre for a railroad depot.

 The community was unofficially known as Page, Page's Siding, Page's Station, Page's Tavern, and Page's Turnout.
 In 1856, Page added a post office and became the town's first postmaster.
 Page named the community Cary because of his admiration for Samuel Fenton Cary, head of the Sons of Temperance in North America, who had delivered an oration in Raleigh two months prior.

-The Civil War did not come to Cary until April 16, 1865—the same day Confederate General Robert E. Lee surrendered—when 5,000 Confederate troops under General Wade Hampton III encamped there.
+The American Civil War did not come to Cary until April 16, 1865—the same day Confederate General Robert E. Lee surrendered—when 5,000 Confederate troops under General Wade Hampton III encamped there.
 The next day, Raleigh surrendered to Union General William T. Sherman, and Major General Francis Preston Blair Jr. led the XVII Corps (Union Army) into Cary and established headquarters at the Nancy Jones House, the former home of Jones of Crabtree that had become a tavern and stagecoach stop on the road between Raleigh and Chapel Hill.
 With Blair's arrival, Cary's enslaved population was emancipated; some went to Raleigh and joined the 135th U.S. Colored Troops.
 Blair remained in Cary until the surrender of Confederate General Joseph E. Johnston on April 27, 1865.